epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 # A Star Cast is Born: Striking Gold with the Perfect Lineup

 ## Abstract
-In the art of filmmaking, a director's journey begins with casting, a critical choice that shapes a movie's soul and its path to success.
-Our study offers a beacon to directors, illuminating key aspects they should consider in their cast.
-Central to this quest is understanding the impact of gender and ethnicity diversity on audience and critical reception.
-Equally vital is discerning the ideal age for characters, ensuring authenticity and connection with viewers.
+In the art of filmmaking, a director’s work begins with the cast, a critical choice that shapes the future success of the movie.
+Our project offers a recommendation to directors, illuminating key aspects they should consider in their cast.
+Central to this research is understanding the impact of gender and diversity ratio on audience and critical reception.
+Another important aspect is the ideal age for characters, which ensures authenticity and believability to viewers.

 The narrative also explores the influence of actors' previous awards on a film's ratings.
-Can an accolade-laden cast elevate a movie's stature?
-Moreover, the interplay of relationships among actors is scrutinized, revealing how these dynamics can enhance or detract from a film's appeal.
+Can an award-winning cast elevate a movie’s rating?
+Furthermore, we will explore how the relationships between actors can enhance or detract from a film’s appeal.

-Finally, our guide probes the balance between a cast's star power and the narrative depth of the film.
-It challenges directors to consider how well-known actors contribute to both the artistic depth and commercial viability of their projects, aiming for a harmonious blend that captivates both critics and audiences.
+Finally, our guide brings everything together for directors seeking to craft the ultimate cast to create a movie that's not just good, but one that tops the rating charts.

 ## Research Questions 🔎
 In our project, we define the success of a movie in terms of IMDB ratings.
 To provide the perfect cast, we will answer the following five questions: